-All of our operations are conducted in the PRC, and all of our revenues are derived from the PRC.
+All of our operations are conducted in the PRC, and all of our revenue is derived from the PRC.
 Accordingly, our business, prospects, financial condition and results of operations are subject, to a significant extent, to economic, political and legal developments in the PRC.

 The PRC economy differs from the economies of most developed countries in many respects.
 Although the PRC economy has been transitioning from a planned economy to a more market-oriented economy since the late 1970s, the PRC government continues to play a significant role in regulating the economy.
 The PRC government continues to exercise significant control over the PRC's economic growth through allocating resources, controlling the incurrence and payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
 Uncertainties or changes in any of these policies, laws and regulations, especially those affecting the after-school education industry in the PRC, could adversely affect the economy in the PRC or the market for education services, which could harm our business.
-For example, under the current Private Education Law and its implementing rules, a private school should elect to be either a school that does not require "reasonable returns" or a school that requires "reasonable returns."
+For example, under the current Private Education Law and its implementing rules, a private school should elect to be either a school that does not require "reasonable returns."
 A private school must consider factors such as the school's tuition, ratio of the funds used for education-related activities to the course fees collected, admission standards and educational quality when determining the percentage of the school's net income that would be distributed to the investors as reasonable returns.
 However, the current PRC laws and regulations provide no clear guideline for determining "reasonable returns."
 In addition, the current PRC laws and regulations do not set forth any different requirements for the management and operations of private schools that elect to require reasonable returns as compared to those that do not.
 However, under the amended Private Education Law, the term "reasonable return" is no longer used and a new classification system for private schools has been established based on whether they are established and operated for profit-making purposes.
-There is uncertainty as to the implementation details of the amended Private Education law which may impact on our operations.
-See "Item 4.
-Information on this Company - B. Business Overview - Regulation-Regulations Relating to Private Education."
+There is uncertainty as to the implementation details of the amended Private Education law whi

 While the PRC economy has experienced significant growth in the past two to three decades, growth has been uneven, both geographically and among various sectors of the economy.
-Demand for our education services depends, in large part, on economic conditions in the PRC and especially the regions where we operate, Shanghai, Jiangxi Province, Anhui Province and Jiangsu Province.
-Any significant slowdown in the PRC's economic growth may adversely affect the disposable income of the families of prospective students and cause prospective students to delay or cancel their plans to enroll in our programs, which in turn could reduce our revenues.
+Demand for our education services depends, in large part, on economic conditions in the PRC and especially the regions where we operate, Shanghai, Chongqing, Guangdong Province, Fujian Province, Zhejiang Province, Jiangxi Province, Anhui Province and Jiangsu Province.
+Any significant slowdown in the PRC's economic growth may adversely affect the disposable income of the families of prospective students and cause prospective students to delay or cancel their plans to enroll in our programs, which in turn could reduce our revenue.
 In addition, any sudden changes to the PRC's political system or the occurrence of social unrest could also have a material adverse effect on our business, prospects, financial condition and results of operations.